afeins19/TestingAndCIDemo/README.md

 The Latest Github CI Workflow should execute (and pass hopefully) for python version 3.9 whenever something is pushed to this repository,

-Also, I'm going to Human Robot some time next week and im pretty sure you were talking about it tome.
+Also, I'm going to Human Robot some time next week and im pretty sure you were talking about it to me.
 Could you recommend me a solid beer to order (not an IPA) so i dont look dumb in front of my friends :)

 Thanks Aaron.